 If you have an injury to your shoulders or chest, an incline bench may allow you to change your range of motion to accommodate.
 This can give your injured body part a little break while also strengthening support muscles around it to help protect it from re-injury.
 With any workout, it is wise to “listen to your body” and adjust or avoid exercises that cause pain or discomfort.

 Incline benches also tend to bulkier and cost more money.
-There are models that are aimed at home gyms, but they still tend to be pretty big.
-They also require more maintenance sine they have adjustable components that need to be taken care of.
+Some models are aimed at home gyms, but they still tend to be pretty big.
+They also require more maintenance since they have adjustable components that must be taken care of.

 - Thanks to the stress placed on your muscles, you will be filling out areas on your chest that are often ignored